StasOverflow/django_dishmaker/README.md

     - type in your email (can be skipped)
     - type in your password

-3. Here the database stuff will be explained (a bit later)
+3. Here the database stuff will be explained (a bit later):
+    - do something
+    - do something else

+4. Setup environment variables:
+    - $ . .env-non-docker

 ~~~
 To enable translations run: